 GMB will continue to support the Labour Party as the party that best represents our policies, we will continue to provide political education for new shop stewards and run political awareness courses in regions when asked to do so.
-We also work with TULO to provide training and support for Trade Union members who aspire to become elected representatives in whatever capacity and in whatever political institution.
+We also continue to offer training and support for GMB members who aspire to become elected representatives in whatever capacity and in whatever political institution.
+Find out more here.

 We will work with all our elected representatives to support and promote GMB policies.

 At our Congress in 2012, GMB passed a political strategy to help politics – and the Labour Party – look and sound more like the people it represents.
 You can read the political strategy passed at our congress in additional resources at the bottom of the page.

 GMB also runs a Labour Councillor Network which supports GMB members who are Labour councillors to share best practice from around the country.

 You can sign up to the Network by emailing your name, membership number, elected Local Authority to email@example.com

 On our political pages you can find information about national and regional political teams, information about how to get more politically involved and information about how GMB works with the Labour Party.

 You can get involved in our current campaigns.

 If you’d like even more information than that, head over to GMB Politics to see more about training courses and action you can take to make GMB’s voice heard with the people we elect to represent us.

 Political strategy document passed at GMB Congress in 2012